thales-nascimento/cefetmg-vision-finalproject/README.md

 # cefetmg-vision-finalproject
 final project of computer vision course.
 There are two applications: manual_heatmap and automatic_heatmap.
-In order to make either, go to it's directory and type 'make'.
+In order to make either, go to its directory and type 'make'.
 The requirements are OpenCV with QT support.

 ## automatic heatmap
 In order to run this application, type